-CSG 223 Identity, God's Calling & Career Choices (3 hours, spring)
+CSG 223 Identity, God's Call & Leadership Development (3 hours, spring)

 This course is designed to assist students to work on identity formation.
-It will lay a foundation by reviewing the students' childhood and adolescence to see where they have been; it will help them to view their current situation and how they view their lives, to determine where they find themselves now.
-Finally, they will gain insight on God's call in their lives and future career and goal aspirations to understand where they are going.
-The content of the class will be applicable to a student in any department and will maintain a biblical perspective.
+It will lay a foundation by considering the students current situation and how they view their lives.
+They will gain insight on God's call in their lives and future career and goal aspirations to help them understand where they are going.
+Christ centered leadership development will be the final aspect of this course; it will aid the student in understanding the kind of leader he or she is and how to fully and effectively manage their respective leadership skills for the cause of the kingdom.
 Prerequisite: None.

-CSG 313 Counseling Skills I: Interviewing & Interventions (3 hours, fall)
+CSG 313 Counseling Skills I: Interviewing & Interventions (3 hours. fall)